tobydriscoll/udmath351/notes/linear_system/RREF.md

 ---
 # RRE form

 It's time to get more formal and precise about row elimination.

-We separate it into downward and upward phases.
+Previously we used row operations going top to bottom on the rows, left to right with the columns, to put the augmented matrix into triangular form.
+We refer to this process now as the *downward phase* of elimination.

 In what follows we use the term **leading nonzero** to mean the first (i.e., leftmost) entry of a row that is not zero.

 (definition-linalg-phase1)=
 ::::{proof:algorithm}  Row elimination downward phase